HIST 270: History of China

 The 189–190 Court Crisis

-• 189: Court coup, eunuchs massacred, factional fighting
+• 189: Court coup — eunuchs massacred, factional chaos

-• Dong Zhuo enters with troops, seizes court and emperor
+• Dong Zhuo enters with troops; emperor becomes a hostage

-• Key shift: Legitimacy becomes hostage—emperor is prize, not governing authority
+• Key shift: Legitimacy is a prize to be captured, not authority to govern

 • 190: Coalition against Dong Zhuo fractures; civil war becomes normal